-The Administrator, in relation to the calculation of the Net Asset Value of the Fund, shall be entitled to a fee payable out of the assets of the Fund accruing at each Valuation Point and payable monthly in arrears at the end of each calendar month at a maximum rate of up to 0.010% of the Net Asset Value of the Fund per annum, subject to a minimum annual fee of \$7,500 for the Fund.
-These charges are inclusive of two Share Classes.
-Thereafter, an additional fee of \$600 per annum will apply per each additional Share Class.
+The Administrator, in relation to the calculation of the Net Asset Value of the Fund, shall be entitled to a fee payable out of the assets of the Fund accruing at each Valuation Point and payable monthly in arrears at the end of each calendar month at a maximum rate of up to 0.0090% of the Net Asset Value of the Fund per annum, subject to a minimum annual fee of US\$25,000 for the Fund.
+An additional fee of US\$800 per annum will apply per each Share Class.
 The Fund shall also be subject to transaction charges, which shall not exceed normal commercial rates.

 In addition, the Administrator shall be entitled to charge the Fund for transfer agency services such as maintenance and servicing, processing payments (such as dividends), ad-hoc reporting (where the Administrator is required to report on matters to the Directors outside of the standard quarterly reporting topics) and other similar services.
 These transfer agency fees shall vary in proportion to the level of transaction activity of the Fund.
-Notwithstanding this, transfer agency fees are payable by the Fund monthly in arrears at the end of each calendar month at an annual rate of up to 0.15% of the Net Asset Value of the Fund, subject to a minimum monthly fee of \$300.
-In addition, each Share Class will be charged \$1,000 per annum payable in arrears at the end of each calendar month in respect of shareholder services.
+In addition, each Share Class will be charged \$2,000 per annum payable in arrears at the end of each calendar month in respect of shareholder services.